The Most Helpful Postpartum Tips For Dads

 Ok, ok, you technically don’t need to learn how to swaddle if you use one of these baby swaddles (and you should, because they’ll save you SO much time).

-Learning how to swaddle your baby with just a simple swaddle blanket can be a lifesaver.
+Learning how to swaddle your baby with just a simple swaddle blanket can be a lifesaver because almost all babies love the feeling of being snuggled up outside of the womb.

 As a stay-at-home mom who is the primary caretaker, I tend to feel like I do normally have a better sense of what’s “regular” vs. “irregular” for our boys, BUT that doesn’t mean my husband’s intuitions should ever be ignored either.